 - to support the development and planning of local projects in rural and regional Victoria.

 Regional Development Victoria (RDV) administers the programs within the RJIF.
-Programs currently open include:
+Current programs include:

 Definition of rural and regional Victoria